 - We’ve also tested that our website also works with screen readers and speech recognition tools.

-We have tested colour contrast ratios and default font sizes for accessibility.
-You can adapt the website to use larger text and higher contrast colours via your browser or operating system, if you prefer.
+- You can also adapt the website to use larger text and higher contrast colours through your browser or operating system.

 How are we doing?

 Sense is a big organisation and we have a large, complicated website!
 There may be times where we get it wrong, or things get missed.
 If that happens we want to fix it, so please let us know about your experience.

 We want to learn and improve, and would love to know how you find the website:

 - Does it meet your needs and expectations?

 - Are there other topics we should be covering?